Master of Arts with a Major in English

 - For cost information, as well as payment deadlines, see the Student Accounts and Billing Services website

 There are a variety of financial assistance options for students, including scholarships and work study programs.
 Visit the Office of Financial Aid's website for more information.

+Under both plans, students must get the approval of the Coordinator of Graduate Studies in English for their course selections each semester.
+An oral defense of the thesis or capstone is required.
 The Director of Graduate Studies must approve all courses taken outside of English or they will not count toward the degree.
 Students must provide an acceptable rationale for courses taken outside of English that indicates how the courses relate to their overall professional goals in completing the degree.